RussellSenior/node-builder-docker/README.md

 # ptp's openwrt build environment, dockerized

-with Russel's help I've managed to cobble together a working build setup his instructions can be found at https://personaltelco.net/wiki/FooCabFirmwareHowTo
+with Russell's help I've managed to cobble together a working build setup his instructions can be found at https://personaltelco.net/wiki/FooCabFirmwareHowTo

  0. clone this repo locally